Scipio is is an extinct town in Anderson County, Kansas. However, it is still home to the beautiful St. Boniface Catholic Church.

 That year, a one-room parochial school was built.

 The cornerstone for the new church was put down in 1881.
 At this time, the monastery was full of Carmelite friars leading a quiet, peaceful life of prayer.
-The original 20 acres given to the church by John Wolken had by now grown to approximately 600 acres.
-The friars living in the monastery practiced methods of subsistence farming on these extensive landholdings which included a ten-acre vineyard.
+The original 20 acres given to the church by John Wolken had grown to approximately 600 acres.
+The friars living in the monastery practiced subsistence farming methods on these extensive landholdings, including a ten-acre vineyard.

 Scipio’s post office closed on March 15, 1905.

 The original wooden monastery was replaced by a stone structure in the same location, but the Carmelite friars are long gone.
 Much of the land was sold to help pay for renovations to the newer stone monastery.
-Today, the monastery is maintained as a retreat center by Carmelite Friars who minister at St. Boniface and nearby St. Therese Parishes.
+Today, Carmelite Friars maintain the monastery as a retreat center and minister at St. Boniface and nearby St. Therese Parishes.

 The old one-room parochial schoolhouse still stands and is used as a photography studio today.